Identeco/yxcvbn/README.md

 zxcvbn = "2"
 ```

-zxcvbn has a "ser" feature flag you can enable if you require serialization support via `serde`.
+zxcvbn has a "ser" feature flag you can enable if you require serialization/deserialization support via `serde`.
 It is disabled by default to reduce bloat.

 zxcvbn follows Semantic Versioning.